isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-march.md

 ### <a name="impacted-audience"></a>Odbiorcy, na które ma to wpływ

-Dostawca rozwiązań w chmurze (CSP) partnerów
+Dostawca rozwiązań w chmurze (CSP) partners

 ### <a name="details"></a>Szczegóły